levsthings/polyglot-ideas/README.md

 ## Contributing

 If you have any ideas please send a PR, you can add your idea to the README and an overview of the impelementation in the `/specs` folder.
 The idea is to inspire people to try new programming languages with fun projects that present clear requirements.

+## LICENSE

+This project is licensed under the terms of the Creative Commons Attribution 4.0 International Public License.
+You can read it [here.](./LICENCE)